admissions Heading link

 Applicants interested in the MS and PhD programs in computer science must apply online through the graduate admissions website.
-Applicants are considered for admission by the computer science graduate admissions committee.
+Applicants are reviewed by the computer science graduate admissions committee.

 - MS program applicants are expected to have earned an undergraduate degree in computer science or a closely related field.
 (Note: U.S. students who have very strong undergraduate records in other fields are occasionally admitted with special consideration; see the “Admission requirements” tab below for further information.)
-Download our master’s degree booklet for an overview of this program.
+Download our master’s degree booklet for an overview of the MS program.

 - PhD program applicants typically have earned a bachelor’s degree and/or an MS degree in computer science or a related field.
 Exceptional applicants who seek to enter the PhD program with only an undergraduate degree may be considered for what is called “direct admission.”

 - January 15: recommended deadline for PhD applicants to be considered for fellowships

 - July 15: all PhD applicants and MS international applicants